christopherwoodall/elastic-study/docs/LOGS.md

 # Elastic Security Log Replay Engine

 A decoupled, time-dilated log ingestion engine designed specifically for validating Elastic Security SIEM detection rules and Machine Learning Anomaly jobs.
-It programmatically downloads open-source threat datasets (e.g., APT29 Sysmon executions, Mirai Botnet C2 traffic), maps them dynamically into deeply nested Elastic Common Schema (ECS) documents, and replays them into Elasticsearch while perfectly preserving the relative chronological gaps between events.
+It programmatically downloads open-source threat datasets (e.g., Log4Shell exploitation logs), maps them dynamically into deeply nested Elastic Common Schema (ECS) documents, and replays them into Elasticsearch while perfectly preserving the relative chronological gaps between events.

+## Prerequisites

+Ensure you have a local Elasticsearch instance running on port `9200` with authentication disabled (e.g., `xpack.security.enabled: false`), or configure your credentials accordingly in the Python client.

+---

 ## Getting Started

-**Step 1.** Install Dependencies
+**Step 1.
+Install Dependencies**

 Because this suite streams data directly to Elasticsearch via the async bulk helper and fetches datasets from the web, it requires the async Elastic client and HTTPX.